Payment Glossary: 70+ Payment Terms and Definitions for 2026

 Geographic blocking limits payments by IP, BIN, or address to reduce fraud and meet compliance rules.
 Poorly tuned rules can block valid cross-border customers and lower approval rates.

-Read more about Geographic BlockingSynonyms: geo-blocking, location-based blocking, country blocking
+Geographic Blockinggeo-blocking, location-based blocking, country blocking

 A grace period keeps a subscription active after a failed renewal so billing systems can retry payment.
 Used well, it helps recover revenue and reduce involuntary churn.